GoogleCloudPlatform/dotnet-docs-samples/iot/api/README.md

    $ > ./generate_keys.ps1
 ```

-3. Add a device using the file `rsa_cert.pem`, specifying RS256_X509 and using thexw
+3. Add a device using the file `rsa_cert.pem`, specifying RS256_X509 and using the
   text copy of the public key starting with the ----START---- block of the certificate.

 ```git bash